 Cash Payments – You may pay at any Post Office or retail outlet where you see the PayPoint symbol.
 To do this, you need to present the unique barcode printed on the front of your bill.
 To find your nearest outlet, please visit Allpay.

 Telephone with Debit and Credit Card Payment – Telephone payments can be made using debit or credit cards on our 24-hour freephone payment service 0800 0351566.
 Please ensure you have your account reference number to hand.

 Internet Payments – Payment can be made using the Council’s Online Payments where most major credit and debit cards can be accepted.

 If you are struggling to pay your Council Tax please complete this form.
 We will review the information provided and then contact to discuss your payments.
-If you are struggling to pay your Council Tax you can contact the Citizens Advise Bureau for help and advice – Citizens Advice North Yorkshire.
+If you are struggling to pay your Council Tax you can contact Citizens Advice for help and advice – Citizens Advice North Yorkshire.